 8. AR Zone: Areas with temporarily increased flood risk due to the building or restoration of a flood control system such as a levee or dam.

 9. A99 Zone: Areas with a 1 percent annual chance of flooding that will be protected by a federal flood control system where construction has reached specified legal requirements.

 No depths or base flood elevations are shown within these zones.

-X Zone: This zone is considered at minimal risk for floods.
+1. X Zone (unshaded): This zone is considered at minimal risk for floods.